model-driven-devops/mdd-base/README.md

-# Model-Driven Devops Base Repo
+# Model-Driven Devops VA Repo

 This is the base repo for Model-Driven devops.
 It has the needed python requirements (requirements.txt) and Ansible Collection (requirements.yml) to run a Model-Driven Devops pipeline.
 It requires an inventory and